timothyakintayo/Cafe-Sales-Analysis/README.md

 - [Limitations](#limitations)

 ### Introduction
-Justus Café was losing customers at the checkout.
-Cash transactions dominated high-value purchases (33%), creating 2-3 minute delays during peak hours.
-On Fridays the busiest day with 150+ transactions an estimated 20-30 customers walked away rather than wait in line.
+Justus Café was losing customers at the checkout because ash transactions dominated high-value purchases (33%), creating delays during peak hours.
 I analyzed 10,000 sales records to find where revenue was leaking and built a dashboard that showed the owner exactly where to intervene.

 ---

 ### The Problems Hidden in the Data
 1. **The Cash Bottleneck:**
    - 33% of purchases ≥$20 were paid in cash (vs. 37% digital wallet, 30% credit card).
-   - Cash transactions took 2-3x longer than card payments.
-   - Cost: 20-30 lost Friday transactions = $500-800/week in walked revenue.

 2. **The Upselling Gap:**
    - 50% of customers spent only $4-$12.
    - Top seller (Salad) was rarely paired with drinks or sides.
-   - Missed opportunity: If 10% of low spenders added a $4 drink, that's $400-600/month in incremental revenue.

 3. **The In-Store Advantage:**
    - Dine-in customers spent 30% more than takeaway.But café was treating both channels identically (same menu, same service speed).
    - Insight: The ambiance was already working, it just wasn't being leveraged.